PeakockCode/top_youtubers_czechia_2024/README.md

   - Finalizing the Data:
     Clean up the DataFrame by removing unnecessary columns and save the final data to a new CSV file (final_czech_rep_youtube.csv).

-4. SQL Data Cleaning
+4. SQL Data Cleaning:
   Import the merged data into Microsoft SQL Server for further cleaning and standardization, creating a view for easier access to necessary columns.

-5. Create Power BI dashboard
+5. Create Power BI dashboard:
    Use the cleaned data to create visualizations and dashboards in Power BI for further analysis.